bobdenotter/many-eyes-of-making/Session recap/Death on a Pale Wooden Horse.md

-Meanwhile, down below, Beck and Galen have reached the fifth cart, where they run into Dugorim, as well as a few more jackals, some of the passengers seemingly dropping a polymorph effect as Beck and Galen move further in.
+Meanwhile, down below, Beck and Galen have reached the fifth cart, where they run into [[Dugorim]], as well as a few more jackals, some of the passengers seemingly dropping a polymorph effect as Beck and Galen move further in.
 Both of them get the sense that the remaining passengers are trying to figure out if more is about to come, but they’re not quite panicking yet, despite these odd circumstances and the loud back of the thunderwave they just heard.